Mortgage Life Insurance

 Income Protection Insurance

 - Ongoing benefit paid (usually monthly) if the insured is disabled due to injury or illness and is unable to work.
-Will usually provide payment of 75% of their regular income though some providers will provide additional cover if it is directed to the policy owners super.
+Will usually provide payment of 75% of their regular income through some providers will provide additional cover if it is directed to the policy owners super.

 - Broad range of definitions of disability to choose from with benefit also paid for partial disablement.